andrevidela/Research-report/Thesis/index.md

 #### Only mutate uses of the constructor we are matching on

-The following program would see no mutation, since the constructor we are matching does not appear on the right-hand side.
+The following program would see no mutation since the constructor we are matching does not appear on the right-hand side.

 ```haskell
 %mutating